tonystone/tracelog/README.md

     CLogInfo(@"MyCustomTag", @"A simple informational message");
 ```

 There are several trace levels for `LogTrace` that can be use.
-If you don't pass a level, you get level 1, otherwise specify
-a level when making the `logTrace` call.
 For example, here is a trace level 3 call.

 ```Objective-C
     LogTrace(3, @"A simple trace level message");